smhassanerfani/si2022/tauraat/README.md

 </p>

 In order to evaluate the channel width variation over time, width values were plotted according to the date of the measurement (Figure 12).
-This figure indicate the channel geometry might be changed over time.
+This figure indicates the channel geometry might be changed over time.

 <p align = "center">
     <img src="https://github.com/smhassanerfani/si2022/blob/main/tauraat/data/11447903_scat.png?raw=true"